Chanuga/Point-of-sale-for-a-grocery/README.md

 ProjectPRADA

 Point of sale for a grocery

 **Team Members**
-# AnjanaDharamarathne
+Anjana Kavinda
-# Saumya Lakmali
+Saumya Wickramarathne
-# Chanuga Jayathilaka
+Chanuga Jayathilaka